 Workout Fatigue: How To Identify It & Prevent It

-Have your muscles ever been so sore after a workout you’ve struggled to pull up your jeans or walk up the stairs?
-Perhaps your workout routine is leaving you feeling constantly tired?
-You might have been experiencing post-workout fatigue.
+Have your muscles ever been so sore after a workout you’ve struggled to get out of bed or wash your hair?
+Perhaps your workout routine is leaving you feeling constantly tired or those muscle aches just never seem to go away?
+You may be experiencing post-workout fatigue.

-When you train hard or start to move again after time off from exercise, it’s normal to sometimes feel a bit tired or encounter DOMS (delayed-onset muscle soreness) in the days after your workout.
-While normal bouts of tiredness may occur occasionally or last for short periods and DOMS should subside after a few days, significant fatigue can hang around for much longer — and can even impact your health and day-to-day life.
+When you dial up the intensity of your training or start to move again after time off from exercise, it’s normal to sometimes feel a bit tired or encounter DOMS (delayed-onset muscle soreness) afterwards.
+While normal bouts of tiredness may occur occasionally or last for short periods and DOMS should subside after a few days, workout fatigue and aches become an issue when they hang around for much longer or start to impact your health and day-to-day life.

 So how can you identify (and prevent!) this fatigue?
 Here’s everything you need to know.

 Workout fatigue is a result of overtraining or pushing yourself too hard.
-It can leave you feeling tired, your muscles sore and your body aching for long periods — and that’s just the beginning.
+It can leave you feeling tired (physically and mentally), and your body aching for long periods — and that’s just the beginning.

 Signs of workout fatigue

-Here are some of the symptoms of workout fatigue — that go beyond the effects on your physical health.
+Here are some other symptoms of workout fatigue that go beyond tiredness and muscle aches.

 When you’re sleeping, your body produces hormones that facilitate muscle recovery.
-If your sleep quality is poor, your body will produce fewer recovery hormones and instead produce stress hormones like cortisol.
+If your sleep quality is poor, your body will produce fewer recovery hormones and instead produce stress hormones like cortisol, leading toan unpleasant cycle of constant tiredness!

 Lowered immune system